(Other times are available by appointment.)

 Note: The physical textbook for this course is optional.
 Daily homework will be completed online using MyMathLab, where an electronic version of the text is accessible.

-Calculator: Students will need a graphing calculator for this course.
+Calculator: You will need a graphing calculator for this course.
 The recommended calculator is a Texas Instruments TI-84 Plus.
-Other forms of Texas Instruments or Casio graphing calculators or phone apps will be permitted at the instructors discretion.
-Note that no TI-89s or TI-Nspires will be permitted during the exams.
+Other forms of Texas Instruments or Casio graphing calculators will be permitted at the instructors discretion.
+Note that TI-89s, TI-NSpires, and cell phone graphing calculator apps are not permitted in the Math Testing Lab.

 Internet: You need access to reliable internet service to access the class on a daily basis.
 (If your internet service is interrupted, it is also a good idea to have a back up plan for accessing the internet elsewhere so that you can complete your school work!)